Graduate Degree

 Choose APU’s Space Studies Degree Program for an Affordable Online Education

 As an online institution, APU helps space studies students save on education.
-Our University’s low-cost tuition rates and specialized grants help reduce out-of-pocket expenses for those enrolled in our online Space Studies program.
+Our University’s low-cost tuition rates and specialized grants help reduce out-of-pocket expenses for those enrolled in our online space studies program.

 • $0 Application Fee

-• $0 Textbooks & eBooks
+• $0 Textbooks & Ebooks

 • $0 Transfer Credit Evaluation